 The lifeblood of every venture capital firm is deal sourcing or deal origination, which is also the first stage for finding and screening potential investment opportunities.

-Once deals have been sourced (via inbound through email, LinkedIn, deal sourcing platforms, referrals, etc.), they are ushered through the firm’s selection and due diligence processes, which consist of several steps designed to identify new investments.
+Once deals have been sourced (via inbound through email, LinkedIn, other social media channels, deal sourcing platforms, referrals, etc.), they are ushered through the firm’s selection and due diligence processes, which consist of several steps designed to identify new investments.

 An efficient process for high-quality deal sourcing is crucial since the standard conversion rate from initial meeting to investment is around 1% or even lower at elite VC firms.

-To be successful at generating an acceptable return, VC firms need to spend time finding the right type of companies that fit their investment thesis and criteria.
+To be successful at generating an acceptable return, VC firms need to spend time finding the correct type of companies that fit their investment thesis and criteria.

 Since most venture capital profits come from a small percentage of investments, a slight improvement in selecting potential investments can significantly improve the fund results.